1989 Nickel Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 1989 Nickel Value Guides

-The 1989 nickel series comprises three distinct varieties distinguished by mint facility and production method.
-Exploring the characteristics and value differences between these varieties enables collectors to identify premium examples and assess their holdings accurately in today’s numismatic marketplace.
+The 1989 nickel series comes in three distinct varieties, distinguished by mint facility and production method.
+Understanding the differences between these varieties — and what drives value within each — allows you to accurately assess what any specimen in your collection is actually worth today.

 1989 Nickel Varieties: